 Ms. Prunella has strong background in data collection and analysis, report development and delivery, and working with diverse populations.
 She has experience reviewing and synthesizing wide nets of community level data, having implemented a Health Impact Assessments in Idaho, a statewide violence prevention policy scan in Florida, and community needs and community readiness assessments in Southeast Alaska.

-Ms. Prunella was born and raised in Southeast Alaska and currently resides in Portland, Oregon.
+Ms. Prunella was born and raised in Southeast Alaska and currently resides in Palmer, Alaska.

 SENIOR RESEARCH ASSOCIATE

-Patricia Reyes, M.P.H., is a Research Associate at Strategic Prevention Solutions who currently resides in the Bay Area of California.
-She brings over twenty-five years of experience evaluating a range of risk reduction and asset building efforts including those addressing access to health and mental health services for children, youth and families; substance abuse prevention and treatment; violence prevention; and school readiness and youth development.
+Patricia Reyes, M.P.H., brings over twenty-five years of experience evaluating a range of risk reduction and asset building efforts including those addressing access to health and mental health services for children, youth and families; substance abuse prevention and treatment; violence prevention; and school readiness and youth development.
 Pat is skilled in a variety of quantitative and qualitative tool design, data collection and analysis methodologies including: surveys, interviews, focus groups, case studies, observations, program record review, electronic data sets, and textual analysis.

 Rachel Wintz was born and raised in Alaska.
 She attended the University of Alaska Anchorage (UAA), where she conducted community-based research on a wide variety of social issue topics in conjunction with the Institute of Social & Economic Research, UAA Office of Undergraduate Research, UAA Justice Center, and the Center for Community Engagement and Learning.
 She received a degree in Sociology, Spanish and Civic Engagement from UAA.
 She went on to work in the international development field in Colombia, Guatemala, and Peru.
 When she’d soaked in enough sun, she came back to Alaska and entered the violence prevention field where she served as the Statewide Coordinator for Girls on the Run of Greater Alaska.